baztypetrucci/baztyfooter/README.md

             delta
         </td>
         <td>
-            Indicas el nivel de delta en "int" para la medida, en caso de que te sobre o te falte espacio para el footer Indicate the level of delta on "int" for the size, use it in the case that you need to remove or add space for the footer.
+            <p>Indicas el nivel de delta en "int" para la medida, en caso de que te sobre o te falte espacio para el footer</p>
+			<p>*Indicate the level of delta on "int" for the size, use it in the case that you need to remove or add space for the footer.*</p>
         </td>
     </tr>
 </table>